lgommans/pspaceduel/README.txt

  - Mines are not featured in this version
  - The code is a mess.
 I wanted to get it playable and a lot of technical debt was incurred along the way

+And general changes:

+- Bullets do not wrap like players.
+  I'd like the players to also not wrap for realism, but it increases the difficulty of continuing the game significantly (after all, the solar panels barely work out there).

 [1] https://apps.kde.org/kspaceduel/